linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

 ## Installing Redis

-You can install Redis either through the Ubuntu apt utility or from a zip file.
+You can install Redis either through the Ubuntu apt utility or from a TAR file.
+The latest stable version (as of January 2021) is Redis 6.0.9, but pre-release versions are also available on the Redis website.

+### Installing Redis From a Package

 To install Redis using the apt utility, follow these steps: